BOTOX® Cosmetic Sarasota, FL

 - Smile lift

-Is BOTOX safe?
+Are BOTOX Injections safe?

 BOTOX® is one of the most extensively studied medical aesthetic treatments.
 BOTOX® has been the most popular cosmetic procedure every year since its introduction, and it has been injected millions of times across the world.
 It has proven to be a very safe and effective procedure.
 Beyond its wrinkle-erasing prowess, BOTOX® continues to also find ever-widening uses, such as treating migraine headaches, urinary incontinence, temporomandibular joint disorder, and even excessive underarm sweating.